 Regardless of if the US-China trade war rhetoric escalates further, it seems that the US economy may still be facing headwinds.
 The bond market or the bond yield curve is signalling that the US economy will enter into recession in the next 9 to 30 months.

 What is the yield curve?

 Investors and Wall Street analysts like to use the yield curve to forecast the health of the US economy.
-The yield curve gives traders a view into what investors think it is in store for the US economy, and how heavily they invest in bonds or how much they are compensated for buying them.
+The yield curve gives traders a view into what investors think is in store for the US economy, and how heavily they invest in bonds or how much they profit from buying them.

-Due to the Fed’s aggressive tightening policy, the short-term rates have gone up, while the long-term bonds have failed to rise.
-This has created a yield flattering effect.
-When the yield curve flattens it means that investors are uncertain about what’s going to happen in the future, and this can indicate weakness in growth and lending.
+Due to the Fed’s aggressive tightening policy, the short-term rates have gone up, while the long-term bonds have failed to rise which has created a yield-flattering effect.
+When the yield curve flattens, it means that investors are uncertain about what’s going to happen in the future, which can indicate weakness in growth and lending.

-Traders need to be cautious when using the yield curve to forecast the market.
-This is because investors are buying these bonds as a reacting to different types of news and analysis they are digesting at a specific moment.
-In short, they change their minds all the time and this means that the yield curve is constantly moving and what might be true today may change by tomorrow.
+Traders need to be cautious when using the yield curve to forecast the market because investors are buying these bonds as a reaction to different types of news and analysis they are digesting at a specific moment.
+In short, they change their minds all the time and this means that the yield curve is continually moving and what might be true today may change by tomorrow.

-A flattening yield curve could help the Australian Dollar as the US Federal Reserve might need to slow down its interest rate rising cycle or completely reverse the tightening cycle if a recession hits the US economy.
+A flattening yield curve could help the Australian Dollar as the US Federal Reserve might need to slow down its interest rate rising cycle or completely reverse to a tightening cycle if a recession hits the US economy.